blbadger/maskedmixers/README.md

 ### General Use

 `src` contains modular versions of the implementations of masked mixers.
+Currently in development.

 ### For Experimental Replication